Jess Lee (Malaysian singer)

-Jess Lee (李佳薇 (李佳薇, Lí Ka-bî, Lei5 Gaai1 Mei4, Lǐ Jiāwēi); Pha̍k-fa-sṳ: Lí Kâi-vì, born 1 June 1988), a Malaysian Chinese female singer.
+Jess Lee Kar Wei (李佳薇 (李佳薇, Lí Ka-bî, Lei5 Gaai1 Mei4, Lǐ Jiāwēi); Pha̍k-fa-sṳ: Lí Kâi-vì, born 1 June 1988) is a Malaysian Chinese female singer.
 In 2010, she participated in the seventh One Million Star hosted by Taiwan Central Television.
 On January 30, 2011, she became the first Malaysian winner of Chinese Million Star.
 At the same time, she achieved the most perfect scores in the history of the program and four consecutive perfect scores. records, and obtained a recording contract with Warner Music Taiwan, releasing her first album in the same year.
-She is known for her high-pitched singing voice and wide vocal range.
+She is known for her high-pitched singing voice and wide vocal range, earning her the nickname "Iron Lung Queen".

 Early life

-Jess Lee was born in Seremban, Negeri Sembilan, Malaysia.
+Jess Lee was born in Seremban, Negeri Sembilan, Malaysia on 1 June 1988.
 Her ancestral home is Meizhou, Meizhou City, Guangdong.
 She has a Hakka background.

-Jess Lee learned opera and Chinese folk songs from her vocal teacher since she was a child (later she mainly focused on folk songs).
+Lee learned opera and Chinese folk songs from her vocal teacher since she was a child (later she mainly focused on folk songs).
 She started learning vocal music when she was 8 years old.
 When she was 13 years old, she told her teacher that she wanted to learn pop songs.
 The vocal teacher told her that the interpretation methods of folk songs and pop songs were quite different, and she had to choose one to concentrate on practicing singing.
-As a result, Jess Lee chose to learn both at the same time, starting with English pop songs and then Chinese pop songs.
+As a result, she chose to learn both at the same time, starting with English pop songs and then Chinese pop songs.

-Jess Lee skipped from the third grade to the fifth grade of an elementary school.
+Lee skipped from the third grade to the fifth grade of an elementary school.
 She obtained A in all subjects in the Malaysian Lower Secondary Assessment (PMR) and the Malaysian Certificate of Education (SPM).
 In 2004, Lee participated in the singing talent show Malaysian Idol and was eliminated because she forgot her lyrics.
 In 2008, she participated in the Astro Star Quest, and also won Top Three in the "Malaysian National Singing Competition".
-In 2010, in order to participate in the seventh One Million Star, Taiwan's famous singing talent show of China Television, Li Jiawei came to Taiwan to become a visiting student in the Department of Chemistry of National Taiwan University.
-During the competition, Li Jiawei's outstanding performance was praised by the judges, and she scored a perfect score of 30 in the last four rounds.
+In 2010, in order to participate in the seventh One Million Star, Taiwan's famous singing talent show of China Television, Lee came to Taiwan to become a visiting student in the Department of Chemistry of National Taiwan University.
+During the competition, Lee's outstanding performance was praised by the judges, and she scored a perfect score of 30 in the last four rounds.
 She eventually became the first Malaysian champion of Chinese Million Star and the first player to score perfect scores four times in a row.
 Later, she signed a contract with Warner Music Taiwan to become its singer.